hfinkel/lfort/docs/PCHInternals.rst

 addition, a lookup table provides a mapping from that numeric ID to the offset within the precompiled header where that declaration is described.

-Declarations in Clang's abstract syntax trees are stored hierarchically.
+Declarations in LFort's abstract syntax trees are stored hierarchically.
 At the top of the hierarchy is the translation unit (``TranslationUnitDecl``), which contains all of the declarations in the translation unit but is not actually written as a specific declaration node.
 Its child declarations (such as functions or struct types) may also contain other declarations inside them, and so on.
-Within Clang, each declaration is stored within a :ref:`declaration context <DeclContext>`, as represented by the ``DeclContext`` class.
+Within LFort, each declaration is stored within a :ref:`declaration context <DeclContext>`, as represented by the ``DeclContext`` class.
 Declaration contexts provide the mechanism to perform name lookup within a given declaration (e.g., find the member named ``x`` in a structure) and iterate over the declarations stored within a context (e.g., iterate over all of the fields of a structure for structure layout).

-In Clang's AST file format, deserializing a declaration that is a ``DeclContext`` is a separate operation from deserializing all of the declarations stored within that declaration context.
-Therefore, Clang will deserialize the translation unit declaration without deserializing the declarations within that translation unit.
+In LFort's AST file format, deserializing a declaration that is a ``DeclContext`` is a separate operation from deserializing all of the declarations stored within that declaration context.
+Therefore, LFort will deserialize the translation unit declaration without deserializing the declarations within that translation unit.
 When required, the declarations stored within a declaration context will be deserialized.
 There are two